leonardblier/ReScience-submission/article/Tallec-Blier-Kalainathan-2019.md

 reservoir for temporal information, necessary to solve the task at hand.

 ### Using a training pipeline mixing the different steps
-One of the limitation of the methods, stated in the original paper, is that the VAE and RNN are trained only at the beginning, with a random policy.
-Hence, they might not be suited for the trained policies.
+As stated in the original paper, the method is limited, in the sense that the VAE and MDRNN are only trained on random rollouts at the very beginning.
+They might not model properly the data distribution after the policy is trained.

-The original paper already introduced a solution: periodically retraining the VAE and the MDRNN after a certain number of training iterations on the controller.
+To aleviate this issue, the original paper proposed to periodically retrain the VAE and the MDRNN after a certain number of controller training iterations.

-We tried this learning pipeline, on the Car Racing environment.
-After every 5 iterations of the controller training, we made a new dataset of rollouts, generated with the new policy, of the same size than the original one (1,000 rollouts).
-Then we retrained the VAE with an early stopping criteria, stopping the training if it did not improve after 3 epochs, with the previous VAE as initialisation.
+We complement the results of the original paper by applying this procedure on the Car Racing environment.
-Finally, we retrained the MDRNN with the same setting than the VAE (early stopping if no improvement after 3 epochs, previous model as initialisation).
+Every fifth iteration of controller training, a dataset of 1000 rollouts is generated from the current policy, and the VAE and MDRNN are retrained.
+Both the VAE and MDRNN parameters are initialized to their respective parameters at the end of the previous training cycle, and training is halted after 3 non improving epochs.

-Using this learning pipeline improves the performance of the learning, both in tern of final performance and number of controller training steps.
+Using this learning pipeline improves the performance of learning, both in tern of final performance and number of controller training steps.

   Method                           Average score